-And I doubt Dynavin's onboard CD/DVD player will get much use; it will just take up space while people use either USB or SD media.
+And I doubt Dynavin's onboard CD/DVD player will get much use; it will just take up space while people use other media.

 There can be bugs in N7 software which will require updating to the current version, but this is typical of all aftermarket systems.
 See Dynavin discussion for more (it's quite lengthy; begin from most recent post).
 In the end, the cost and integration advantages of the Mk4 are clear.